World Travel Awards Winner Machu Travel Peru 2025

 • As we mentioned earlier, you will link your personal information to your entry.
 Accordingly, you must ensure your passport is up-to-date and is the same one you used when purchasing your ticket.
 Remember that, in general, to enter Peru, your passport must be valid for at least six months beyond your travel dates.

-• In addition to your entrance tickets, you must enter the Inca citadel accompanied by a tour guide.
+• In addition to your entrances, you must enter the Inca citadel accompanied by a tour guide.
 Hiring a tour guide will allow you to learn details about the attractions and will provide you with security.
 You can book one in advance or hire one near the entrance to the sanctuary.

 • In case of any issues, it is possible to change your entry date to Machu Picchu.
 Nevertheless, you will need to contact the relevant authorities via email at callcenter@cultura.gob.pe.
 Once you meet the requirements, the Ministry of Culture may approve a date change once all requirements are met, but refunds are not available.